 Espresso-Based Beverages – Red Eye Coffee

-Red Eye coffee is an espresso drink famous for its content, but many coffee aficionados like it for the unique flavor obtained by combining drip coffee and espresso.
+Red Eye coffee is an espresso drink famous for its caffeine content, but many coffee aficionados like it for the unique flavor obtained by combining drip coffee and espresso.

 In this post, we describe the origins of the Red Eye Coffee drink and we show you what makes it different from other espresso drinks.
 We also explain why Red Eye coffee it is popular and how to make red eye coffee at home.